agalue/opennms-drift-kubernetes/README.eks.md

 * Have your AWS account (IAM Credentials) configured on your system (`~/.aws/credentials`).
 * Install the [eksctl](https://eksctl.io/) binary.

+> **WARNING:** Please note that all the manifests were verified for Kubernetes 1.21.
+If an older version is required, please adjust the API versions of the manifests.
+In particular, `batch/v1beta1` for `CrobJobs` in [elasticsearch.curator.yaml](manifests/elasticsearch.curator.yaml), and `policy/v1beta1` for `PodDisruptionBudget` in [zookeeper.yaml](manifests/zookeeper.yaml).
+If the available version is older than 1.20, make sure to do the same for `networking.k8s.io/v1` in [external-access.yaml](manifests/external-access.yaml).

 ## DNS Configuration

 Create DNS sub-domain on [Route 53](https://console.aws.amazon.com/route53/home), register it as an `NS` entry on your registrar matching the name servers from the sub-domain, and make sure it works before starting the cluster; for example: